How our assessment and therapy helps foster carers

 “The integrated sessions are really useful – they provide an opportunity for us all to get together and carers find it helpful to know that they are being listened to and supported.”

-Five Rivers Assessment and Therapy have produced an educational booklet for foster carers and support workers about the common attachment issues that affect the behaviour and well-being of young people.
+Five Rivers Clinical Services team have produced an educational booklet for Foster Carers and support workers about the common attachment issues that affect the behaviour and well-being of young people.
 It explains how these issues can be identified by foster carers and treated by an intervention plan of action.